-Flow data presented in Figures 2.5 and 2.20 demonstrate that flows at most of the sample locations are generally low (less than 10 gpm).
-Some of the flow data were collected as part of the NPDES stormwater monitoring program.
+Flow data presented in Figures 2.5 and 2.20 demonstrate that flows at most of the sample locations are generally low (less than 10 gpm) with the exception of Site E. Some of the flow data were collected as part of the NPDES stormwater monitoring program.
 Collected during or following storm events, flow data from these locations (e.g. Site E 356, 960 347) represent short-term maximum flow values in response to relatively large precipitation events.
 Lack of significant flow from inactive sites is a positive characteristic because it reflects minimization of potential off-site impacts.

 Figures 2.6 and 2.21 show pH data from inactive site sampling locations.
 Lower pH values can represent influences from pyrite oxidation and/or organic acids from muskeg and forest soils.
 The data show that the vast majority of the site drainage remains above pH 6.0.
 The sample from the Mill backslope in 1995 was runoff collected from a bench containing zones of heavily pyritized rock.
 For a brief period in 1998 and 1999, acidic conditions began developing at Site 960 347.
 KGCMC applied lime and removed 1000 cubic yards of oxidized pyritic rock from the site in 2000.
 The pH of the drainage quickly rebounded and has remained near-neutral since 2000.
-Removal of additional material in 2003, 2004 and 2005 is discussed below in Section 2.3.
+Removal of additional Site 960 material in 2003, 2004 and 2005 is discussed below in Section 2.3.
 The material removal activities may also be responsible for the pH of 8.0 measured at the 960 site in 2005.
 This is the highest recorded for this site.
 The reason for the elevated pH is likely due to the removal of pyritic rock that had consumed much of its readily available buffing capacity.
 Fresh carbonate mineral surfaces exposed during the excavation and the placement of the toe buttress may have contributed to the higher pH values observed.
-One of the four Mill backslope
+Alkalinity data presented in Figures 2.7 and 2.22 are consistent with the pH results in Figures 2.6 and 2.21.
+All 2007 sample locations maintained measurable alkalinity provided by dissolution of carbonate minerals.

 Conductivity data are shown in Figures 2.8 and 2.23.
 Conductivity indicates the amount of dissolved constituents in the water.
 KGCMC samples having higher conductivity values usually have higher sulfate, calcium and magnesium (hardness) concentrations, reflecting influences from sulfide oxidation and carbonate mineral dissolution.
 Water that has contacted production rock is expected to have higher conductivity values than background waters.
-Site E 356 and Site 960 347 show an overall decreasing trend in conductivity, and Site 1350 remains unchanged.
-Historical conductivity data (1995-1996) from the Mill backslope Site 333-3 was slightly lower than conductivity data from 2005; however, the samples in 2005 were taken during removal activities and may reflect this disturbance.
-The combined drainage from the Mill backslope area (Site 341) showed a lower average dissolved load in 2005 than the past two years.
-Site C had a slightly lower average annual conductivity in 2005 than 2004 (1065 μmhos/cm in 2005 versus 1107 μmhos/cm in 2004).
-The trends apparent in Figures 2.8 and 2.23 are the result of decreasing reactive surface area available for oxidation and dissolution.
+Site 960 347 shows an overall decreasing trend in conductivity, while the Site 1350 data remains unchanged.
+The combined drainage from the Mill backslope area (Site 341) showed a lower average for the dissolved load in 2007.
+Site C had a slightly higher average annual conductivity in 2007 than 2006 (1,166 μ mhos/cm in 2007 versus 1,143 μ mhos/cm in 2006).
+The decreasing trends apparent in Figures 2.8 and 2.23 are the result of decreasing reactive surface area available for oxidation and dissolution.
 The reactive surface area decreases as reactants are consumed and mineral surfaces become coated with oxidation products.
 The results for sulfate, magnesium and hardness, shown in Figures 2.9 and 2.24, 2.10 and 2.25, and 2.11 and 2.26, respectively, correlate with conductivity results and are consistent with the concept of generally decreasing or static reactive surface area.